marrink-lab/bentopy/README.md

 ## State

 This project is under development and solely for internal use.
 Many parts are in flux, and no guarantees about correctness or stability can be made.

 ## Installation

 ### Prerequisites

-_bentopy_ uses [Rust][rust] to speed up some I/O operations of large files.
+_bentopy_ is built on a [Rust][rust] core.
-Hence, a Rust compiler is required during installation.
-To check whether this is the case, you can run
+A Rust compiler is required during installation.
+To check whether one is present, you can run

 ```console
 cargo --version